10 Mistakes (Almost) Everyone Makes When Cooking Steak

 Mistake 1: Not using seasoning

 You may be afraid of making steak too salty or overpowering it with spices, but trust us: Caution doesn’t pay when it comes to seasoning.
 Since you can’t season the steak’s interior, playing it too safe will deprive you of rich flavors and a bold crust.

 What to do instead: Season the meat heartily on both sides about 35 to 40 minutes before cooking.
-For inspiration, check out some of our favorite seasonings.
+For inspiration, check out our favorite DIY spice blends.

 Mistake 2: Cooking steak cold

 When it comes to steak, it can be hard to be patient, but you never want to pull steak straight from the fridge to throw on the grill.
 Plan ahead, giving the meat time to reach room temperature.
 A cold steak will cook unevenly, potentially causing the outside to burn while the inside remains undercooked.

 What to do instead: Depending on the cut, allow a half-hour to two hours for the meat to sit on the counter.
 While you’re waiting, keep hunger at bay with some of the best appetizers we can’t stop eating.